Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix F - Exploratory Analyses: Fact-Check Sharers, Left/Right-Leaning Media Sharers

 Apart from the consistency of results across the two datasets, the Hoaxy sample allows us to gain insights into differences between fake-news sharers and other individuals with a similarly conservative-leaning political opinion through direct comparisons of fake-news sharers and right-leaning news sharers.
 This comparison enables us to go beyond a simple statement about the role of political ideology in misinformation.
-The right-leaning news sharers sample consists of individuals who shared news from mainstream right-leaning media outlets but did not share a link or articles from our pre-identified misinformation sources during the measurement window.
-While it is possible that users in our right-leaning group shared misinformation sources outside of our measurement window or through sources that we had not identified as misinformation, our results nevertheless suggest that there are important differences between these two groups in textual cues such as high-arousal negative emotions, and anger and anxiety.

 The figures and tables below show the comparison of Fake-Sharers, the right- and left-leaning media outlet sharer and the Fact-Check Sharers.
 In the tables, the mean column for factor variables indicates the proportion, the column of the t-value indicates the z-value and the columns of Cohen's D indicates Cohen's H.